LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 ## In Class Assignment due Friday, Aug 28, 2020 @ 8pm
 1. Finish any installation corrections.
 2. Clone the class repo.
 (If you have not done so in class)
-3. Create your own week 02 repository.
+3. OPTIONAL(But preferred): Create your own week 02 repository.
 (If you have not done so in class)
 4. Skim the 'In a nutshell' links for 'Learning how to Learn' and 'Deep Work' in the `Survival Guide`.
     - Find something in those readings that interests you and explore further.
     - These topics can have profound effects outside the classroom as well.